Pneumovax 23 (Pneumococcal Polysaccharide Vaccine)

 Storage

 Pneumovax 23 is usually stored at the doctor’s surgery, clinic, or pharmacy.
-If you need to store it: keep it where children cannot reach it, keep it in the refrigerator but not in the door compartment, do not put it in the freezer as freezing destroys the vaccine, and keep the injection in the original pack until it’s time to be given.
+If you need to store it: keep it where children cannot reach it, store in the refrigerator but not in the door compartment, do not freeze as freezing destroys the vaccine, and keep in the original pack until it’s time to be given.

 Overdose Information

-Since Pneumovax 23 is given as a single measured dose by a healthcare professional, overdose is unlikely to occur.
-The vaccine is administered in controlled medical settings.
+Pneumovax 23 is given as a single measured dose by healthcare professionals, so overdose is unlikely.
+The usual dose is 0.5 mL and is the same for everyone.

 Frequently Asked Questions

 The vaccine works by causing your body to produce antibodies against pneumococcal bacteria.
-While the source doesn’t specify exact timing, your body begins producing these protective antibodies after vaccination.
+While the source doesn’t specify exact timing, the vaccine helps your body build protection so that if you come into contact with live bacteria, your body is ready to produce antibodies to destroy it.

 No, Pneumovax 23 is not addictive.
-It’s a vaccine that helps your body build immunity against pneumococcal infections.
+It is a vaccine that helps your body build immunity against pneumococcal infections.

 Usually only one injection is needed to help protect against pneumococcal disease.
 However, if you are at increased risk of serious pneumococcal infection, you may need a second injection.
 Your doctor will decide if and when you need a second injection.

-Yes, Pneumovax 23 is recommended for people aged 65 years and older, as they are at increased risk of pneumococcal disease.
+Yes, Pneumovax 23 is recommended for people aged 65 years and older.
+People in this age group are at increased risk of pneumococcal disease, making vaccination important for their protection.

-Common side effects like soreness at injection site, fever, and headache usually improve within a few days.
+Common side effects like soreness at injection site, fever, chills, and headache are usually mild and improve within a few days.
 However, call your doctor immediately or go to the emergency department if you experience serious side effects like extensive limb swelling, difficulty breathing, or signs of allergic reaction.

 You should not receive Pneumovax 23 if you are allergic to the vaccine or its ingredients, if your child is under 2 years of age, or if the vaccine has expired.
-People with certain medical conditions should discuss with their doctor first.
+People with certain medical conditions should discuss with their doctor before vaccination.

 Important Disclaimer